What Is Safety Transparency in Safety Management Systems

-Transparency is how you define access to such data based on employee-roles in your safety program.
+Transparency is how you define access to such data based on employee-roles in your aviation SMS implementation.

 Here are the important elements of transparency: